Mike Gesicki Player Prop Bets for NFL Week 12 | Miami vs. Carolina 11/28/2021

 Season Stats

-- Gesicki has racked up 579 receiving yards (52.6 per game) and two touchdowns, reeling in 49 passes on 76 targets.

-- So far this season, 17.7% of the 429 passes thrown by his team have gone Gesicki's way.

-- With six targets in the red zone this season, Gesicki has been on the receiving end of 11.8% of his team's 51 red zone pass attempts.
+- Gesicki (six red zone targets) has been the recipient of 11.8% of his team's 51 red zone pass attempts.

-- The Dolphins have called a pass in 63.5% of their plays from scrimmage this year while running the ball 36.5% of the time.
-This offensive attack ranks 23rd in the NFL in points scored.
+- The Dolphins have run 63.5% passing plays and 36.5% rushing plays this season.
+They rank 23rd in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Gesicki's matchup with the Panthers.